AI Migration Works on Dev, Fails on Prod Schema: The Fix

 Q: The AI wrote a migration that “passed locally”.
 Why is that not enough?

 Local dev DBs have tiny row counts, no concurrent traffic, and no legacy data.
-Most migration failures are about scale, concurrency, or historical NULLs.
-Always test against a prod clone.
+Most migration failures are about scale, concurrency, or historical NULLs — none of which exist on your laptop.
+Always test against a prod clone with the real row count and the real constraint history.

 Q: Can I just ask the AI to “make this migration safe for production”?

 Sometimes.
-You will get better results if you list the specific rules: CONCURRENTLY for indexes, NOT VALID + VALIDATE for constraints, two-phase NOT NULL adds, expand-and-contract for renames.
-The AI then follows the named recipes.
+You get far better results by listing the specific rules: CONCURRENTLY for indexes, NOT VALID + VALIDATE for constraints, three-phase NOT NULL adds (or a constant default), expand-and-contract for renames, and a lock_timeout.
+The AI then follows the named recipes instead of guessing.

-Q: Migration is hung at “waiting for AccessExclusiveLock”.
+Q: The migration is hung at “waiting for AccessExclusiveLock”.
 What now?

-Q: My ORM generated the migration, not the AI.
+Q: My ORM generated the migration, not an AI.
 Does this still apply?

 Yes.
-Most ORMs default to “convenient” not “safe at scale”.
+Most ORMs default to “convenient”, not “safe at scale”.
 The same expand-and-contract, NOT VALID, and CONCURRENTLY rules apply to ORM-generated migrations.
+A linter like squawk or the strong_migrations gem catches the unsafe ones before they reach prod.

 Tags: #Troubleshooting #AI coding #migrations #Database #Schema